 \section{CONCLUSION}

-In this paper, we propose MS-Mix, a novel and adaptive data augmentation framework specifically designed for MSA.
-Unlike traditional mixup-based methods, which often rely on random and offline mixing strategies, MS-Mix introduces three key emotion-aware mechanisms to enhance the semantic consistency of augmented samples.
-First, the SASS module ensures that only emotionally consistent samples are mixed, effectively avoiding mixing feature pairs with contradictory emotions.
-Second, the SIG mixing module adaptively determines mixing ratios of each modality based on emotional salience, promoting the generation of samples with clearer classification boundaries.
-Third, the SAL aligns the predicted emotion distributions with ground-truth labels through the KL-divergence minimization, serving as an effective regularizer to improve generalization.
-Empirical evaluation of three benchmark datasets and six diverse backbone architectures has shown that MS-Mix achieves state-of-the-art performance.

-In the future, we will consider extending MS-Mix to other multimodal tasks, such as mental health monitoring and human-computer interaction, which could leverage its ability to maintain semantic consistency across a wider range of applications.
-We also intend to integrate self-supervised or semi-supervised learning strategies into MS-Mix to alleviate the reliance on large annotated datasets and enhance its applicability in low-resource settings.
+In this paper, we propose MS-Mix, a novel, adaptive data augmentation framework designed specifically for MSA.
+By integrating sentiment-aware sample selection, sentiment-guided mixing, and cross-modal alignment regularization.
+MS-Mix effectively mitigates semantic inconsistency and label noise inherent in traditional mixup methods.
+An empirical evaluation across public benchmark datasets and six diverse backbone architectures shows that MS-Mix achieves state-of-the-art performance.
+Future work will extend MS-Mix to other multimodal tasks such as mental health monitoring and human-computer interaction, and explore self-supervised strategies to further alleviate annotation costs.
 Finally, from an efficiency perspective, we will focus on developing lightweight variants of the sample selection and fusion mechanisms to reduce computational costs and support deployment on resource-constrained devices.